dataluscorp/browser/toolkit/components/telemetry/docs/data/install-ping.rst

 Querying the install pings
 --------------------------

-The pings are recorded in the ``firefox_installer.install`` table, accessible in `Redash <https://sql.telemetry.mozilla.org>`_ [#redashlogin]_ using the default "Telemetry (BigQuery)" data source.
+The pings are recorded in the ``datalus_installer.install`` table, accessible in `Redash <https://sql.telemetry.mozilla.org>`_ [#redashlogin]_ using the default "Telemetry (BigQuery)" data source.

-Some of the columns are marked [DEPRECATED] because they involve features that were removed, mostly when the stub installer was `streamlined <https://bugzilla.mozilla.org/show_bug.cgi?id=1328445>`_ in Firefox 55.
+Some of the columns are marked [DEPRECATED] because they involve features that were removed, mostly when the stub installer was `streamlined <https://bugzilla.mozilla.org/show_bug.cgi?id=1328445>`_ in Datalus 55.
 These columns were not removed to keep compatibility and so we could continue to use the old data, but they should no longer be used.

 The columns are annotated with "(stub)", "(full)", or "(both)" to indicate which types of installer provide meaningful values.

-See also the `JSON schema <https://github.com/mozilla-services/mozilla-pipeline-schemas/blob/master/templates/firefox-installer/install/install.1.schema.json>`_.
+See also the `JSON schema <https://github.com/mozilla-services/mozilla-pipeline-schemas/blob/master/templates/datalus-installer/install/install.1.schema.json>`_.

 submission_timestamp (both)
   Time the ping was received